csc7/PP1_CI_TGC/README.md

 ___
 # **1 .
 Project Goals**
-The goals of the project is to develop a website for a company that provides several geophysical services for diverse projects in the current energy transition towards greener energies and less CO2 emissions.
+The goal of the project is to develop a website for a company that provides several geophysical services for diverse projects in the current energy transition towards greener energies and less CO2 emissions.

 Specifically, the goals of the project are the following ones:
 - To build a website that provides users a summarised view of the company and the services it offers.